 (Civil Court of the City of New York: County of Kings - Decided: November 17, 2014)

 (Rosenberg & Estis, P.C.
-Team: Neil C. Dwork, for petitioner.
+Team: Neil C. Dwork for petitioner)

 184 Joralemon LLC v.
-Brklyn Hts Condos, LLC, et al.: In this action, Rosenberg & Estis, P.C. successfully enforced a liquidated damages provision of a contract of sale which permitted Brooklyn Law School's contract assignee to retain a $1,262,000.00 contract deposit due to a purchaser's failure to close.
+Brklyn Hts Condos, LLC, et al.: Rosenberg & Estis, P.C. successfully enforced a liquidated damages provision of a contract of sale which permitted Brooklyn Law School's contract assignee to retain a $1,262,000.00 contract deposit due to a purchaser's failure to close.
 Rosenberg & Estis, P.C. also successfully moved for the dismissal of nine third-party claims asserted by the defendant against Brooklyn Law School and four other individual third-party defendants, including claims for breach of contract, breach of the covenant of good faith and fair dealing, tortious interference with contract and prospective business opportunity, prima facie tort, misrepresentation and conversion.